DopplerHQ/ruby-doppler-env/README.md

 # doppler-env

 The doppler-env gem automates the injection of Doppler secrets as environment variables into any Ruby application and works in the terminal, RubyMine, and Visual Studio Code.

+**NOTE: This is not meant to be used in production deployments.
+For production deployments, we recommend using our [Integrations](https://docs.doppler.com/docs/integrations) or our standard run methods for [Docker](https://docs.doppler.com/docs/dockerfile) and [CLI](https://docs.doppler.com/docs/cli).**

 ## Motivation

 The Doppler CLI provides the easiest method of injecting secrets into your application: